 You can click to my website at www.charleswilson.com and see all of my bio.
 Born in Kennett, Missouri, 8/2/39.

-in the beginning to get out of a lot of duties.
-I was at a
+Not really, though I was editor of my high school paper–mostly joined it in the beginning to get out of a lot of duties.
+I was at a military prep school.

 3) Did you receive any special awards during high school for your writings?
 (Essay contests, etc.)

 Only on newspaper.
 I won some first place state awards for feature and sports writing.

 4) Did you take part in any extra-curricular writing, such as a school newspaper, in high school or college?